SugiraVinc/alu-back-end/api/README.md

-This is a program for backend with Java, API and python
+This is a program for backend with Java, API and python and more.